1Password/connect-sdk-js/example/README.md

     js-connect-sdk-example
 ```

-If your connect instance is deployed locally, the `1PASSWORD_CONNECT_HOST` environment variable should be set to `http://host.docker.internal:8080`.
+If your connect instance is deployed locally, the `OP_CONNECT_HOST` environment variable should be set to `http://host.docker.internal:8080`.

 You should now be able to see, in real time, the 5 different steps (creation of client, creation of item, posting to vault, retrieval from vault, deletion) as they happen.